-Protection against weaponry.
+Armor is protection against weaponry.
 Soldiers' body armor (usually made of metal or thick leather) has been employed since antiquity to prevent or reduce injury.
-Except for helmets(and occasionally bulletproof vests) body armor ceased to be used in European battle in the 17th century.
-Warships were first armored in the mid-19th century, using metal plating to deflect small-arms fire.
+Except for helmets(and occasionally bulletproof vests) body armor ceased to be used in European battle in the seventeenth century.
+Warships were first armored in the mid-nineteenth century, using metal plating to deflect small-arms fire.
 Vehicles acquired armor-plating during World War I. Armored vehicles include tanks, armored personnel carriers, and mechanized artillery.